 Brazil industrial output down 0.6% in August

-SAO PAULO, Oct 5 (Reuters) - Industrial output in Brazil fell 0.6% in August from July, in line with market expectations, data from government statistics agency IBGE showed on Wednesday.
+SAO PAULO, Oct 5 (Reuters) - Industrial output in Brazil fell 0.6% in August from July, data from government statistics agency IBGE showed on Wednesday, erasing the previous month's gains but still in line with market expectations.

+The monthly performance was dragged down mainly by three sectors accounting for more than a third of Brazil's entire industrial production, IBGE noted - oil products, food, and extractivism.

+Lower gasoline, diesel, and ethanol output led the oil and biofuels sector to a 4.2% drop from July, the agency said, while the food industry posted a 2.6% drop in the period.

-On a yearly basis, IBGE added, production rose 2.8%.
+On a yearly basis, however, production rose 2.8%.
 Economists polled by Reuters had forecast a 2.3% increase.

+IBGE's research manager Andre Macedo said in a report that Brazil's industrial output has been gaining momentum throughout 2022, with positive readings in five of the first eight months of the year.

+The August drop, he said, was very concentrated, as "only eight of the 26 activities surveyed posted negative readings".

 ((Gabriel.Araujo2@thomsonreuters.com; +55 11 5644 7745;))